 Developing the plot

-Because of her exemplary efforts to draw out such stories, Shelagh was made an honorary witness for the Truth and Reconciliation Commission of Canada (TRC), and received the NCSA Award from Native Counselling Services of Alberta for striving towards reconciliation between Aboriginal and non-Aboriginal people.
+Because of her exemplary efforts to draw out such stories, Shelagh was made an honorary witness for the Truth and Reconciliation Commission of Canada (TRC), and received the NCSA Award from Native Counselling Services of Alberta for striving towards reconciliation between Indigenous and non-Indigenous people.
 She speaks on the matter whenever she can, which, she says, often means speaking in church basements and community halls.

-When Shelagh speaks about Aboriginal affairs and the possibility of reconciliation, she’s aware that she’s approaching the issue from a non-Aboriginal perspective.
-But the more time she spends with indigenous people, the more she realizes that she still has something to offer.
+When Shelagh speaks about Indigenous affairs and the possibility of reconciliation, she’s aware that she’s approaching the issue from a non-Indigenous perspective.
+But the more time she spends with Indigenous people, the more she realizes that she still has something to offer.
 “We all have our own experiences,” she says.
 “I think it’s important to hear from someone from the non-Aboriginal side talking about it with passion, even if, as I’ve realized, I have miles to go and so much more to learn.
 I’m very humbled by that.
 This is a Canadian issue, not just an Aboriginal one.”

 Finding the story arc

 Reconciliation is top of mind for Shelagh.
 But she still finds ample space in her heart for a great number of other passions.
 The arts, for one, which she calls “an expression of our souls” and “where true freedom of expression takes place in this country.”
 And swimming.
 In the cold.